Lopa Patel

-Patel's entrepreneurial career began when she took over a printing business which she developed into the database management and direct marketing company DMS Direct.
-She went on to found multi-award-winning Redhotcurry.com (a recipe-sharing site that developed into a South Asian lifestyle portal before becoming an ecommerce site).
-She is the Chair of Diversity UK, having founded and served as CEO from 2012 to 2019, the equality charity which researches and promotes diversity in Britain.
-In 2008 she was appointed to the board of Becta (British Educational Communications and Technology Agency).
-In 2014 she set up the online news and lifestyle publisher New Asian Post for which she developed the Asian Power Couples Hot 100 and Asians in Tech brands before exiting the business in December 2020.
+Lopa Patel, MBE, is a digital entrepreneur.
+Her parents were shopkeepers who arrived in Britain as refugees from Kenya in the 1970s.
+After graduating BSc from UMIST in 1986 and pursuing a graduate traineeship at ICI, Patel took over a printing business which she developed into the database management and direct marketing company DMS Direct.
+She went on to found Redhotcurry.com (a recipe-sharing site that developed into a South Asian lifestyle portal) and the online shopping site TheRedhotshop.com.
+She is also the founder and CEO of Diversity UK, a think tank that studies and promotes diversity in Britain.
+In 2009 she was appointed to the board of Becta (British Educational Communications and Technology Agency).
+In 2014 she set up the online news and lifestyle publisher New Asian Post.

 Patel was one of eight media experts appointed to a panel to advise on a review of the BBC Charter in 2015.